ibexa/documentation-developer/docs/releases/ez_platform_v2.5.md

 `SectionService::loadSection` has been improved to return a filtered list when user does not have access to a Section, instead of throwing an exception.

+## Deprecated features

+This section provides a list of deprecated features to be removed in eZ Platform v3.0.

+### Custom Installers

+- The `\EzSystems\PlatformInstallerBundle\Installer\CleanInstaller` class and its Service Container definition (`ezplatform.installer.clean_installer`) have been deprecated in favor of `EzSystems\PlatformInstallerBundle\Installer\CoreInstaller` which requires the [Doctrine Schema Bundle](https://github.com/ezsystems/doctrine-dbal-schema) to be enabled.
+- The `ezplatform.installer.db_based_installer` Service Container definition has been deprecated in favor of its FQCN-named equivalent (`EzSystems\PlatformInstallerBundle\Installer\DbBasedInstaller`).